strangerstudios/pmpro-subscription-delays/readme.txt

 1. That's it.
 No settings.

 == Changelog ==
+= 0.6.1 - 2025-02-06 =
+* BUG FIX: Fixed an issue that could cause errors if the core PMPro plugin was not active. #49 (@dparker1005)

 = 0.6 - 2025-02-05 =
 * BUG FIX/ENHANCEMENT: Now setting the profile start date directly on the checkout level object for sites running PMPro v3.4+. #48 (@dparker1005)
 * BUG FIX: Fixed an issue where discount codes with numeric codes were not setting the profile start date correctly. #46 (@dparker1005, @kimwhite)